 Apprenticeship is an industry-driven, high-quality career pathway where employers can develop and prepare their future workforce, and individuals can obtain paid work experience, classroom instruction, and a portable, nationally-recognized credential.
 Apprenticeship programs are a proven solution for employers, giving them the tools they need to recruit, train, and retain skilled workers.
 Apprenticeship combines on-the-job training with a steady paycheck, making it an ideal solution for many Americans, including those with disabilities.

-Registered Apprenticeships are also available in a wide range of occupations, including traditional fields like construction and high-growth, nontraditional fields like healthcare and information technology.
+Registered Apprenticeships are available in a wide range of occupations, including traditional fields, like construction, and high-growth, and nontraditional fields, like health care and information technology.